hatemhosny/racing-bars/website/docs/documentation/api.md

 ### [race](/api/modules.md#race)

-This is the main method that generates the racing bar chart.
+This is the main function that generates the racing bar chart.

 #### Parameters